 Unfortunately 2018 sees a record amount of rubbish on our stretch of the Thames and a greater effort will be needed to try to get the whole stretch done this year.

 Please try to find the time to help!

 Follow The River Clean Up Facebook Page for updates

-- Meet at 11 am just upstream Shiplake Lock
+- Meet at 11 am just upstream Shiplake Lock OR at grass

 - If you have a canoe or rowing boat please bring

 - If you need a boat, please email us firstname.lastname@example.org

 - We suggest you bring gloves and wear old clothes & life jackets/ buoyancy aids

 - All rubbish to be put on Shiplake College front and it will be placed in the EA’s rubbish barge by lock